profganderson/test-readme/README.md

 - Repeat this process for installing Bootstrap and JQuery
 - Click on the Close Button

+### Import ASP.NET MVC
+- Using Manage NuGet Packages for Solution
+- Search for ASP.NET MVC
+- Install this package

 ## Create data model

 This tutorial will consist of creating one model and one table called Player